Baby-McBabyFace/HeartOfPi/README.md

 1) Download the latest 32-bit (picamera does not work on 64-bit) version of Raspberry Pi OS from [Raspberry Pi Website](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit).
 In my case, I downloaded `2022-09-22-raspios-bullseye-armhf.img.xz`
 2) Extract the `.img.xz` file from the archive that you've downloaded to obtain the `.img` file
 3) Use an imager tool from your respective OSes to flash the `.img` file onto the SD card.
-In my case, I used `dd` to image the SD card.
+In my case, I use Linux (not arch btw) so I used `dd` to image the SD card.

         sudo dd if=2022-09-22-raspios-bullseye-armhf.img of=/dev/mmcblk0 bs=4M conv=fsync status=progress
 4) After imaging, the SD card will have 2 partitions (WinOS users will not see rootfs.
 Do use MacOS or Linux in this step)